Distributions and Euler systems for the general linear group: -sites

 Let us illustrate the procedure using a (slightly artificial) example.
 Let $F$ be a field.
 Let $\cC$ be the category of finite Galois extensions of $F$.
 We equip this category with the atomic topology $J$, and obtain a $Y$-site $(\cC, J)$.
 There exists a grid for this $Y$-site and the associated absolute Galois monoid is the usual absolute Galois group $G_F$ of $F$.
 The category of sheaves on this $Y$-site is equivalent to the category of continuous $G_F$-sets.
-Now let us see the effect of the procedures of adding quotient objects (\ref{cha:Y-sites}~\ref{sec:add quotient}) and of adding finite coproducts (\ref{cha:Y-sites}~\ref{sec:add coproduct}).
+Now let us see the effect of the procedures of adding quotient objects (Section \ref{sec:add quotient}) and of adding finite coproducts (Section \ref{sec:add coproduct}).
 The procedure of adding quotients applied to the category $\cC$ will give us a new category, say $\tilde{\cC}$, consisting of all separable extensions of $F$.
 This is because any separable extension is a quotient of some Galois extension of $F$.
 The procedure of adding finite coproducts to the category $\tilde{\cC}$ will give us a new category, denoted $\tilde{\cFC}$, whose objects are of the form $\coprod_{i \in I} L_i$ where each $L_i$ is an object of $\tilde{\cC}$ and $I$ is a finite set.
 We equip each of $\tilde{\cC}$ and $\tilde{\cFC}$ with a Grothendieck topology.
-Comparison Lemmas imply that the associated toposes are equivalent to the starting one.
-Note that the starting category does give us the Galois group, but is not the usual etale site of the spectrum of $F$, but $\tilde{\cFC}$ is.
+Comparison Lemmas (Section \ref{sec:comparison lemmas}) imply that the associated toposes are equivalent to the starting one.
+Note that the starting category is not the usual \'etale site of the spectrum of $F$, but $\tilde{\cFC}$ is.
 One merit of enlarging the category is that fiber products exist in $\tilde{\cFC}$.
 The following isomorphism is a key to Galois theory: $L \otimes_K L \cong \prod_{g \in G} L$ where $L/K$ is a Galois extension of Galois group $G$.
 We can consider this type of isomorphisms in the enlarged category.

-For our application, we assume a finite condition on the underlying category (e.g., the hom sets are finite).
-This enables us to define the notion of degree.
+We need the notion of norm (pushforward) for our application.
+Assuming a finiteness condition on the underlying category (e.g., the hom sets are finite), we define the notion of degree.
 (In the example above, the degree is the degree of the field extension.)
-Then we define presheaf with transfers on a $Y$-site (this uses the degree).
+Then we define presheaf with transfers on a $Y$-site.
+(Transfer is another name for norm, pushforward.)
 We see that a sheaf of abelian groups is equipped with the canonical structure of a presheaf with transfers.
 It is also true that a presheaf with transfers with values in $\Q$-vector spaces is a sheaf.